DarrachBarneveld/CoolCoders-PP4/README.md

 Credit to [Maximilian Schwarzmüller](https://www.udemy.com/course/python-django-the-practical-guide/) for helping me understand django based view classes to a much higher degree.

-Credit to [Dr Angela Yu](https://www.udemy.com/course/python-django-the-practical-guide/) for assisting my knowledge in python basics such as list comprehension
+Credit to [Dr Angela Yu](https://www.udemy.com/course/100-days-of-code/) for assisting my knowledge in python basics such as list comprehension

-Credit to [Bootstrap](https://getbootstrap.com/docs/4.0/components/modal/) for providing the modal component

 Credit to [Stackoverflow](https://stackoverflow.com/questions/10511873/can-django-pagination-do-multiple-paginations-per-page) for understand the correct approach for implementing multiple pagination on a single view class.